-It’s the hidden SEO/website problem that affects thousands of UK businesses.
+It’s the hidden website problem that affects thousands of UK businesses.

 THIS is the blood-curdling ‘redirect problem’ or ‘404 error problem’.

 As a business owner, director or marketing manager, this one’s for you.
-It’s your website and it’s your job to make sure it’s managed well.
+It’s your website and it’s your job to make sure its gives your visitors the perfect experience.

 This post could save you money AND make you money.